vijaykumarji/Online-Shop-Manager/README.md

 # Online-Shop-Manager
-The project can be use to manage online shopping.
+The project can be use to manage online shopping written in node.js.